ipfs-tech/cborc42/draft-caballero-cbor-cborc42.md

 Any tag 42 value that does NOT begin with `0x00` can be considered malformed, and any attempt to recuperate legacy links or variations from such a value is entirely optional.

-The most common variant of content identifiers is the historical v0 variety, which were always 34 bytes long and consisted only of segments 4 (`0x12`), 5 (`0x20`, i.e. 32 bytes) and 6 above (a 32-byte SHA256 hash).
+The most common form of legacy data from deprecated encodings is the historical v0 form IPFS content identifiers, which were always 34 bytes long and consisted only of segments 4 (`0x12`), 5 (`0x20`, i.e. 32 bytes) and 6 above (a 32-byte SHA256 hash).
-Prepending `0x00` (padding byte), `0x01` (CID version), `0x70` (DAG-profiled protobuf) turns these into valid "v1" content identifiers, although they still dereference to protobuffer objects rather than CBOR objects.
+Prepending `0x00` (padding byte), `0x01` (CID version), `0x70` (DAG-profiled protobuf) turns these into valid "v1" content identifiers, although they still dereference to protobuf objects rather than CBOR objects.
 For guidance on protobuf deserialization, see protobuf.dev or the relevant [protobuf] draft RFC.

 Likewise, some specialized applications that can strictly assume segments 1-3 or 1-5 will be invariant systemwide have been observed to use "truncated" content identifiers, prepending the invariant prefixes only in transformations at point of egress for interoperability purposes.